simon8029/CaneChair_CRM_API/README.md

 ## The Demo of the API Layer of the CaneChair CRM System

-A JavaScript RESTful service solution with TDD (Test-Driven Development) approch.
+A JavaScript RESTful service layer solution with TDD (Test-Driven Development) approch.

 ---